 Our sampling methods ensure that an adequate number of animals are tested from all over the state each year, eliminating the need for individual hunters to have their deer tested.
 At this point, testing by individual hunters is premature and unnecessary.
 Only a limited number of laboratories in the country can test for CWD, and they are increasingly busy as more states expand their CWD surveillance.
 However, you may donate your deer or elk head to our surveillance efforts by contacting your local private lands biologist.
 For more information, please call 800-858-1549.

 Is it safe to hunt deer in Kentucky?

 Absolutely.
 Hunting deer in Kentucky remains a safe activity.
 However, certain precautions should always be taken when handling any animal carcass, such as wearing latex gloves and not using household utensils to field dress animals.
 If you see an animal that appears sick or is acting strange, note the animal's location and contact KDFWR immediately.

 Can I bring meat and antlers from another state into Kentucky?

-Allowed and Prohibited Cervid Parts from a CWD-infected State or Province:
+Allowed and Prohibited Cervid Parts:

 - Quarters or other portions of meat with no part of spinal column or head attached